CUBRID/cubrid-manual/en/sql/transaction.rst

 After a job has been successfully executed, the aggregated data on the processed log block is removed.

 Aggregated log block data is not added directly to vacuum data.
-A latch-free buffer is used to avoid synchronizing active working threads (which generate the log blocks and their aggregated data) with the vacuum system.
-VACUUM Master wakes up periodically, dump everything in buffer to vacuum data, removes data already process and generates new jobs (if available).
+A latch-free buffer is used to avoid synchronizing active working threads (which generate the log blocks and their aggregated data) with the vacuum system. **VACUUM Master** wakes up periodically, dumps everything in buffer to vacuum data, removes data already process and generates new jobs (if available).

 Tracking dropped files
 ++++++++++++++++++++++

 When a transaction drops a table or an index, it usually locks the affected table(s) and prevents others from accessing it.
-Opposed to active workers, VACUUM Workers are not allowed to use locking system, for two reasons: interference with active workers must be kept to the minimum, and VACUUM system is never supposed to stop as long as it has data to clean.
-Moreover, VACUUM is not allowed to skip any data that needs cleaning.
+Opposed to active workers, **VACUUM** Workers are not allowed to use locking system, for two reasons: interference with active workers must be kept to the minimum, and **VACUUM** system is never supposed to stop as long as it has data to clean.
+Moreover, **VACUUM** is not allowed to skip any data that needs cleaning.
 This has two consequences:

-  1. VACUUM doesn't stop from cleaning a file belonging to a dropped table or a dropped index until the dropper commits.
+  1. **VACUUM** doesn't stop from cleaning a file belonging to a dropped table or a dropped index until the dropper commits.
 Even if a transaction drops a table, its file is not immediately destroyed and it can still be accessed.
 The actual destruction is postponed until after commit.
-  2. Before the actual file destruction, VACUUM system must be notified.
-The dropper sends a notification to VACUUM system and then waits for the confirmation.
-VACUUM works on very short iterations and it checks for new dropped files frequently, so the dropper has doesn't have to wait a long time.
+  2. Before the actual file destruction, **VACUUM** system must be notified.
+The dropper sends a notification to **VACUUM** system and then waits for the confirmation. **VACUUM** works on very short iterations and it checks for new dropped files frequently, so the dropper doesn't have to wait for a long time.

-After a file is dropped, VACUUM will ignore all found log entries that belong to the file.
-The file identifier, paired with an MVCCID that marks the moment of drop, is stored in a persistent file until VACUUM decides it is safe to remove it (the decision is based on the smallest MVCCID not yet vacuumed).
+After a file is dropped, **VACUUM** will ignore all found log entries that belong to the file.
+The file identifier, paired with an MVCCID that marks the moment of drop, is stored in a persistent file until **VACUUM** decides it is safe to remove it (the decision is based on the smallest MVCCID not yet vacuumed).

 .. _lock-protocol:

 Lock Protocol
 =============

 In the two-phase locking protocol, a transaction obtains a shared lock before it reads an object, and an exclusive lock before it updates the object so that conflicting operations are not executed simultaneously.
 The MVCC locking protocol, which is now used by CUBRID, does not require shared locks before reading rows (however intent shared lock on table object is still used to read its rows).
-If transaction T1 requires a lock, CUBRID checks if the requested lock conflicts with the existing one.
-If it does, transaction T1 enters a standby state and delays the lock.
-If another transaction T2 releases the lock, transaction T1 resumes and obtains it.
-Once the lock is released, the transaction do not require anymore new locks.
+If transaction *T1* requires a lock, CUBRID checks if the requested lock conflicts with the existing one.
+If it does, transaction *T1* enters a standby state and delays the lock.
+If another transaction *T2* releases the lock, transaction *T1* resumes and obtains it.
+Once the lock is released, the transaction do not acquire any new locks.

 Granularity Locking
 -------------------

 CUBRID uses a granularity locking protocol to decrease the number of locks.
-In the granularity locking protocol, a database can be modeled as a hierarchy of lockable units: row lock, table lock and database lock.
-Bigger locks have more granular locks.
+In the granularity locking protocol, a database can be modelled as a hierarchy of lockable units: row lock, table lock and database lock.
+Coarser locks have more granular locks.

 If the locking granularities overlap, effects of a finer granularity are propagated in order to prevent conflicts.
 That is, if a shared lock is required on an instance of a table, an intent shared lock will be set on the table.
 If an exclusive lock is required on an instance of a table, an intent exclusive lock will be set on the table.
 An intent shared lock on a table means that a shared lock can be set on an instance of the table.
 An intent exclusive lock on a table means that a shared/exclusive lock can be set on an instance of the table.
 That is, if an intent shared lock on a table is allowed in one transaction, another transaction cannot obtain an exclusive lock on the table (for example, to add a new column).
 However, the second transaction may obtain a shared lock on the table.
 If an intent exclusive lock on the table is allowed in one transaction, another transaction cannot obtain a shared lock on the table (for example, a query on an instance of the tables cannot be executed because it is being changed).